asaldelkhosh/asaldelkhosh/README.md

 ### :smile: Hi, my name is Asal

-I am 22 years old Mathematics and Computer Science student at **Amirkabir University of Tehran, Iran**.
+I am 23 years old Mathematics and Computer Science student at **Amirkabir University of Tehran, Iran**.
 I work as a Data Scientist and ML Engineer.
 As a Computer Science student I'm intrested in data science and computational intelligence topics.
 But I started my career as a graphics designer :innocent: .
-I'm a professional designer with 3 years of experience.
+I'm a professional designer with 3 years of experience. :sunglasses: .<br />
-I used to teach Adobe Illustrator when I was younger :sunglasses: .<br />

 <br />